Rounding it up

 Some cards don’t have an annual fee.
 These types of credit cards sometimes have a higher interest rate.
 With some cards, the interest rate can be as high as 20-something percent, and if not paid quickly, this interest compounds and can add a hefty amount of money to your credit card balance.

 The no-annual fee cards are not known for their rewards.
 Oftentimes, these cards don’t offer any type of incentives to continue using them.
 Typically there are no cash back rewards, travel or rental car perks, or grocery discounts just for using the card, or even if they do offer rewards, they are lesser than what you would get back with an annual fee credit card.
 But not all no-fee cards are the same.
-For example, you can earn 1% cash back on groceries, bills & services with KOHO's Easy plan.
+For example, you can earn 1% cash back on groceries and transportation with KOHO's Easy plan.

 These cards are an attractive option for someone who simply wants a card to use without the hassle of paying extra to just use the card.
 Some people don’t want to spend time weighing the pros and cons of the perks offered by various credit cards – they simply want to have a credit card on hand.
 No-annual-fee credit cards are best for beginners because they don’t require considerations aside from the interest rates.
 However, due to the higher annual interest rates that come with these cards, they are best for individuals who pay off their balance quickly and can avoid accruing additional interest.